-You should do calisthenics 3-4 times per week to maximize muscle growth.
-Once you become familiar with the movements you can increase the frequency to 5 sessions per week.
+You should do calisthenics 3 to 4 times per week to maximize muscle hypertrophy.
+Once you become familiar with the movements, you can increase the frequency to 5 sessions per week.

-It is important to start slowly and eventually increase your pace.
-You need to give your body time to heal from the workouts and keep your joints feeling strong.
+It is essential to start slowly and eventually increase your pace.
+Give your body time to heal from the workouts and keep your joints feeling strong.

-Remember: the key to successful training is not doing more exercise, rather it’s about following the routine consistently.
+Remember, the key to successful training is not doing more exercise; instead, it’s about following the routine consistently.

 How Long Does It Take to Build Muscle from Calisthenics?

-If you train consistently, you can begin seeing results within 12 weeks.
+If you train consistently, you can begin to see results within 6 to 12 weeks.
 But remember, everyone is unique and will respond differently to the same training stimulus.

-You shouldn’t expect a major transformation in a short amount of time.
+You shouldn’t expect a significant transformation in a short amount of time.

-That is why it’s important to start off slow and give your body time to adapt to calisthenics.
+That is why starting slow and giving your body time to adapt to calisthenics is crucial.

-Don’t focus on immediate results but focus on consistent progress.
+Don’t focus on immediate results.
+Focus on consistent progress.

-This is the initial training period.
-Here you will learn the basics of calisthenics, specifically the core 6 functional movement patterns.
+During the first three months of training, you will learn the basics of calisthenics, specifically the six core functional movement patterns.

-Your body might be sore after the first few workouts, but you will see rapid progress.
+Your body might be sore after the first few workouts, but you will see rapid gains and progress.

-With that said, I recommend that you don’t train more than 3-4 times per week to allow your body time to accommodate and adjust to the workouts.
+With that said, I recommend that you don’t train more than 3 to 4 times per week to give your body time to accommodate and adjust to the workouts.

 The First Six Months of Calisthenics

-By the time you have six months of consistent training under your belt (plus appropriate dietary changes), you will have very noticeable changes in your muscle mass.
+By the time you have six months of consistent training (plus appropriate dietary changes), you will notice noticeable changes in your muscle mass.

 In addition, you will be A LOT STRONGER.

-You should be able to perform more advanced calisthenics exercises (such as muscle ups and dragon flags) and exhibit great body control.
+You might be able to perform more advanced calisthenics exercises (such as muscle-ups, dragon flags, other advanced core exercises) and exhibit excellent body control.

-At this point, you can continue enhancing your workout by doing more difficult progressions of the 6 functional movement patterns, doing more sets, and more reps.
+At this point, you can continue enhancing your workout by doing more difficult progressions of the six functional movement patterns and doing more sets and reps.

 1 Year of Calisthenics

 This is the time for a real transformation.
-1 year of consistent calisthenics and a consistent diet can lead to dramatic results.
+One year of consistent calisthenics and a consistent diet can dramatically improve your fitness level.

-This is where you’ll see the biggest progress you could ever achieve.
+Now is when you’ll see the most considerable progress you could ever achieve.
 You will be shocked at how much you can accomplish in 1 year.